edc-it/MEInsight/README.md

 ### Running M&E Insight
 1. Open the .sln solution file in Visual Studio Community 2019.
-2. (optional) Edit the `appsettings.json` and update the `DefaultConnection` string to match your environment (if left unmodified, by default it will automatically create a `localdb` database named `MEInsight`):
+2. (optional) Edit the `appsettings.json` file in the `MEL.Web` project and update the `DefaultConnection` string to match your environment (if left unmodified, by default it will automatically create a `localdb` database named `MEInsight`):
     ```json
     {
         "Logging": {